richardshuai/atomworks-caliby/src/atomworks/ml/datasets/README.md

 # Datasets and Samplers Overview

-This README provides an overview of how to handle, extend, and add new datasets for training structure-based models utilizing the `datahub` and `cifutils` repositories.
+This README provides an overview of how to handle, extend, and add new datasets for training structure-based models utilizing the `atomworks.ml` and `atomworks.io` repositories.
 It's still a work-in-progress; additional contributions (to the codebase, AND the README) welcome - and encouraged!

 ## How do I add a new dataset for training?